 What Does Tinnitus In One Ear Mean?

 Unilateral tinnitus can be a warning sign of a serious medical condition.
 Compared to bilateral tinnitus, it is more likely to have an underlying medical issue that needs to be addressed.
-Audiologists consider unilateral tinnitus an otologic red flag.
-A medical professional will be able to determine if your tinnitus could be a symptom of something serious, so do not wait for tinnitus to go away on its own.
+Audiologists consider unilateral tinnitus an otologic red flag, so do not try to wait for tinnitus to go away on its own.
+In cases like this, a medical professional will be able to determine if your tinnitus could be a symptom of something serious.
+Your doctor will ask several questions to uncover the root cause of your tinnitus:

 Your doctor will ask several questions to uncover the root cause of your tinnitus: